After ten months of civil disobedience, Burma’s resolute doctors and teachers embrace life outside of the state

 As hunger pulls some in the movement back to part-time work, the junta has all but shoved entire professions into the CDM.

-Teachers are an integral part of the movement, and Aye Lin Aung says he is joined by over 370 other teachers in his township alone—all of whom participated in protests.
+Teachers are an integral part of the movement, and Aye Lin Aung says he is joined by over 370 others in his township alone—all of whom participated in protests.
 In Aye Lin Aung’s case, this resulted in the junta issuing “a 505(a)”, forcing him into hiding, into the casual economy.

-Dr T Zin Saw, a junior medical doctor at Yangon General Hospital, said the decision to stop working was also forced on many in Burma’s medical world after they were prohibited by the SAC to quit working part-time for private hospitals and clinics, putting them back on their original $200 a month, which he said provided little incentive to continue working under the junta’s auspices.
+Dr T Zin Saw, a junior medical doctor at Yangon General Hospital, said the decision to stop working was also forced on many in Burma’s medical world after they were prohibited by the SAC from working part-time for private hospitals and clinics, putting them back on their original US$200 a month, which he said provided little incentive to continue working under the junta’s auspices.

 The doctor has been able to survive with the support of both his family and the CDM donations made to staff participating from his hospital; 180 of 218 people—including janitors and basic workers—are receiving a regular stipend.